Heavy lifting prohibited after hip replacement? – Here are the facts!

 • modern implant materials

-have almost completely eliminated this.
+have been almost completely eliminated.

 6. Individual factors remain crucial